CompileWithG/MachineLearninMaterial/README.md

-6.optimizer is the function that does the back propogation for us(maps the cost function and goes towards global minimum) 7.relu-rectifier linear unit
-8.NLP(Natural language processing)-RNN recurrent nueral networks
-algorithms--1.bag of words2.word embeddings
+6.optimizer is the function that does the back propogation for us(maps the cost function and goes towards global minimum) 7.relu-rectifier linear unit all the neural networks seen before were feed forward neural networks 8.NLP(Natural language processing)-RNN recurrent nueral networks algorithms--1.bag of words2.word embeddings word embedings-clssify words as vectors in a 3D plane,similar words lie close to each other in this 3d plane(the similar word vectors point in the similar directions)
+LSTM(long short term memory) is a type of layer in the RNN first text goes through embeddings layer and then througH LSTM